adminera/webscrape-tutorial/README.md

 - Exports data as CSV for reviewing (headers can be adjusted)
 - Automates login to scrape content behind login wall using selenium
+- Uses Pagination to cycle through pages and grab content
 - Uses Exceptions to handle errors

 ---